oliverwstein/pokemon-adventure/design_plan/FSM_notes.md

 For each player without a command:
 - If the player has a forced move (e.g., locked into Solar Beam), the corresponding command is generated automatically
-- If the player is an NPC, the AI module is called to generate a command immediately
-- If the player is human and has no forced move, their slot remains empty
+- If either player (Human or NPC) lacks a command, their slot remains empty

 **Phase 2: Resolution**